apsoftwaredev/various-setup-adventures/salesforce-docker-adventure.md

-Here is what I did to set up the sfdx environment.
+Here is what I did to set up the sfdx environment using docker.

 You can test it in the salesforce docker (google instructions for installing docker. https://www.docker.com/  I also use WLS2, but that isn't necessary)
 ```